Marine Compasses for Boats: Accurate Heading Data for Autopilots, Radar and Navigation Systems

 Before choosing a system, consider the following:

-• Installation location should minimise magnetic interference from engines, speakers, wiring and metal structures
+- Installation location should minimise magnetic interference from engines, speakers or wiring.
+This is important for a magnetic compasses and fluxgate compasses;

-• Calibration is essential for accurate readings and stable heading output
+- Calibration is essential for accurate readings and stable heading output.
+This will be less important for satellite compasses since they determine position by GNSS-signals.

 A compass should always be selected in the context of the full onboard electronics setup, not as a standalone item.